 I also want to mention the rare but dangerous scenario of excess nitrates in food or water fed to infants, particularly infants who are younger than 3 months old.
 Excess nitrates can lead to nitrate poisoning, known as "blue baby syndrome," where the nitrates in the baby's blood build up so much that it prevents the hemoglobin from carrying oxygen to where it needs to go.

 The American Academy of Pediatrics recommends that if you feed your newborn well water (as is the case in some municipalities if you formula feed and mix your formula with water from the tap), you should have your water tested for nitrate content, since the greatest risk of nitrate poisoning occurs in infants fed well water contaminated with high nitrate levels.
-(Nitrate poisoning is also possible when babies younger than 3 months are fed homemade baby food from nitrate-containing vegetables, but is less of a problem since you really shouldn’t be feeding a baby that young anything but formula or breast milk anyway.)
+(Nitrate poisoning is also possible when babies younger than 3 months are fed homemade baby food from nitrate-containing vegetables, but that's less of a problem since you really shouldn't be feeding a baby that young anything but formula or breast milk anyway.)
 The nitrate concentration of the water should be less than 10 parts per million.